Monday, 8 February 2016

 Thursday 28th January 2016

-‘t Slot looked a smart enough place.
+‘t Slot looked like a smart enough place.
 There was a neat cantilevered stand on the far side with bench seating, and more club buildings towards the entrance end.
 A small TV gantry was opposite, with the rest of the ground made up of hard standing with a tall hedge enclosing the arena.

-Once I’d done the best that I could, I walked back to Slotlaan station as it was time for an interesting discussion over left luggage lockers and hotel check ins, which can be found here on the Feyenoord page.
+Some open terracing was on the side of the seated stand.
+As was the case at many Dutch amateur grounds, raised advertising boards also surrounded the ground.
+Once I’d done the best that I could, I walked back to Slotlaan station as it was time for an interesting discussion over left luggage lockers and hotel check-ins, which can be found on the Feyenoord page.

 No comments: